What is Normal?

 ·Stay healthy!
 Eat a nutritious diet.
 The healthier your lifestyle, the easier it will be for your piercing to heal.
 Exercise during healing is fine, just “listen” to your body.

 ·Make sure your bedding is kept clean and changed regularly.
 Wear clean, comfortable, breathable clothing that protects your piercing while sleeping.

-·Showering is safer than taking a bath, because bathtubs tend to harbor bacteria.
+·Showering is safer than taking a bath because bathtubs tend to harbour bacteria.
 If you would like to take a bath, clean the tub well before each use.

 Use either one or both of the following solutions for cleaning body piercings:

 ·Packaged sterile saline solution with no additives (read the label!) or non-iodized sea salt mixture.
 Dissolve 1/8 – 1/4 teaspoon of non-iodized (iodine-free) sea salt into one cup (250ml) of warm distilled or bottled water.
 A stronger mixture is not better!
 Saline solution that is too strong can irritate the piercing.

 1.WASH your hands thoroughly prior to cleaning or touching on or near your piercing.

 2.SALINE soak at least two to three times daily.
 Simply invert a cup of warm saline solution over the area to form a vacuum for a few minutes.
 The longer you soak, the better.
 For certain placements, it may be easier to apply using fresh gauze of a cotton wool saturated in saline solution.
 A brief rinse will remove any residue.